Fokker Dr.I: Replica and reproduction aircraft

 Large numbers of replica and reproduction aircraft have been built for both individuals and museums.
 Bitz Flugzeugbau GmbH built two Dr.I replicas, serial numbers 001 and 002, for use in Twentieth Century Fox’s 1966 film The Blue Max.
 Replica 001 EI-APW is the oldest surviving example of the Dr.1.
 Because of the expense and scarcity of authentic rotary engines, most airworthy replicas are powered by a Warner Scarab or Continental R-670 radial engine.
 A few, however, feature vintage Le Rhône 9J or reproduction Oberursel Ur.II rotary engines.

+In 2014, Iron Maiden lead singer Bruce Dickinson purchased replica G-CDXR.